joshmutus/pylabrad-wiki/The-Node.md

 The node is fairly self-explanatory to use; key settings are `available_servers`, `running_servers`, `start`, `stop`, `status`, etc.

 ## Modifying the Node

-The node files are here:
-* [The node itself](https://github.com/martinisgroup/pylabrad/blob/master/labrad/node/__init__.py) is in the labrad/node directory.
-* [The part that makes it a plugin](https://github.com/martinisgroup/pylabrad/blob/master/twisted/plugins/labrad_node.py) is in the twisted/plugin directory.

 Note that if you change the node such that there's a syntax error (i.e. so that the file errors on import) then the plugin will not show up in the list of twisted plugins (from `twistd --help`).
 You can check for import errors by simply doing `import labrad.node`.